mister36/Motisesh/README.md

 During the 2020 COVID lockdown, I wanted to build a project that would not only allow me to practice my React Native skills, but provide an actual service that I needed.
 So, I decided to make this mobile app.

-My goal was simple (sort of): build an AI-powered virtual wellness assistant that users can communicate with 24/7, all without the need to book an expensive therapist or other form of support.
+My goal was simple (sort of): build an AI-powered virtual wellness assistant, called Moti, that users can communicate with 24/7, all without the need to book an expensive therapist or other form of support.
 The assistant can help users form long-term goals, map user emotions, and provide motivation in times of negative mental states.

 This repository contains the frontend of the app.
 For the backend, check [here](https://github.com/mister36/wellness-api), and for the chatbot server, check [here](https://github.com/mister36/wellness-chatbot).